 Figure 27: mmWV distribution network scenario

-S. Jose 3D (FWA - FWA)
+FWA - FWA

 FWA self-coexistence is studied to understand whether FWA will be able to operate in presence of interference originating within the system in a single frequency deployment.
-This sections studies if mechanisms such as ATPC, synchronization and proper placements and orientation of FWA nodes alone are adequate to meet the per link C/I requirements when the entire system/network of nodes is operating.
+This sections studies if mechanisms such as ATPC, synchronisation and proper placements and orientation of FWA nodes alone are adequate to meet the per link C/I requirements when the entire system/network of nodes is operating.

-To study self-coexistence, a simulation is carried out based on a proper subset of a FWA deployment at San Jose, California, USA (figure 27) and will be used to validate the assumptions on coexistence.
+To study self-coexistence, a simulation is carried out based on a proper subset of a FWA deployment at San Jose, California, USA (Figure 27) and will be used to validate the assumptions on coexistence.
 The locations of buildings, foliage and FWA nodes are accurately modelled in the simulation.
 Detailed database of measurements (signal power and other logs) is also available for each node pair and compared with the simulations.

-The deployment is based on careful network planning, the nodes are synchronized using GPS and the topology (connected links) and the polarity (Tx-Rx cadence/phase of each node) of the network are followed strictly.
+The deployment is based on careful network planning.
+The nodes are synchronised using GPS and the topology (connected links) and the polarity (Tx-Rx cadence/phase of each node) of the network are followed strictly.